-What info do I need in order to claim?
+What info do I need to claim?

 In order to make a claim you will generally need the following information: